immunefi-team/Bounty_Boosts/Alchemix/30826 - [SC - High] ALCK rewards are lost when merging tokens becau....md

 # ALCK rewards are lost when merging tokens because the rewards are not claimed before burning the token.

-Submitted on Mon May 06 2024 16:25:53 GMT-0400 (Atlantic Standard Time) by @Jonnes for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 6th 2024 at 22:25:53 UTC by @Jonnes for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #30826